-Malecon 663 is actually a hostel, but they also have a cafe, restaurant, and bar for non-clients.
+Malecon 663 is actually registered as a hostel or even a boutique hotel, but it also has a cafe, restaurant, and bar for non-clients.

 The place is super cool, situated on the Malecon of course, with an uninterrupted view of the Malecon, the Caribbean Sea, and the entrance to the Havana harbor.

 There are seatings on all floors (which are three or four), and from the rooftop terrace, you can enjoy a meal, a drink, AND the glass jacuzzi that is there for guests to enjoy.